 Spoiler Free Review

 The Sun is Also a Star is a truly lovely story of love, romance, fate, and destiny.
-All while one party believes in none of the above.
+This love blossoms even while one of the main characters staunchly denies the existence of such fantasies.
 It’s 384 pages long but flies by in an instant.

-Natasha is a Jamaican born immigrant living illegally in America, not by choice exactly, her parents brought her over and gave her the situation she strives to be out of.
+Natasha is a Jamaican born immigrant living illegally in America, not by choice exactly, her parents brought her here and she is resentful of the live she’s been handed.
+She is practical and uses her intellect to make all decisions.

 Daniel is an American born of Korean immigrants.
 He believes in true love, fate, and all that other malarkey that Natasha dismisses through scientific reasoning.